CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 1. Great teamwork on Slack
 2. We definitly understand what we can and can't do right now
 3. Project has good substance and feels rewarding.
-4.
+4. We are completing things on time, features are coming together with fewer and fewer bugs.

 o What Might Be Impeding Us from Performing Better?
 One or more team bullets (1pts)
-1. Blocks
+1. Blocks/Assignments and exams during our sprint
-2. Assignments and exams during our sprint
+2. Large files in node.js get cluttered, need better documentation and maybe even a table of contents/prototypes to make expansion easier
 3.
 4.

 o What Can We do to Improve?
 (5pt–Team) One or more team bullets
 1. More team talks about where everyone is.
-2.
+2. Communication about what tools to use that will affect the entire project instead of each using our own ideas separately, cut down on project/directory size
-3.
+3. Need more stress testing on features once they are complete before we move on
-4.
+4. Keep researching language tools for node.js to improve features (Atomic functions, testing suites, cool fonts etc)

 (5 pts –Individual) Team member reports on the results of their Sprint 1 “measurable improvement action.”
 Cody- I failed to use a calender to better organize my time.
 The second week of the sprint I had a lot of other projects due and didn't manage time.